 |X take more books at a time out than you need||books to get damaged by being squeezed into bags; extra handling of books as they are taken home, returned and re-shelved unnecessarily||take out only as many books as you expect to read ✔|

-Or why not try an e-book where they are available. e-Books don't go mouldy or crease.
-Nor do they get torn or are covered in pen marks.
-Though we still don't recommend spilling your drink on your e-reader.
+Or why not try an e-book? e-Books don't crease or go mouldy, nor do they get torn or covered in pen marks.